akashpratapsing/User-Registration-and-Fetch-API/README.md

 Swagger is used for API documentation.
 Once the application is running, access the documentation at http://localhost:8080/swagger-ui/index.html.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License .
 ```

 This Markdown file provides a comprehensive overview of the User Registration and Fetch API project, including prerequisites, project structure, dependencies, API endpoints, exception handling, security, documentation and licensing information.